 Does your agency use any of the following deconfliction tools?
-Choose all that apply from the following list: RISSafe, SAFETNet, Case Explorer, None of the above, unsure/don't know.
+Choose all that apply from the following list: PISSafa, SAFETNet, Case Explorer, None of the above from the following list: RISSafe, SAFETNet, Case Explorer, None of the above, unsure/don't know.

-None of the above
+Goal: None of the above